vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

   belief.

-* For this and a variety of other reasons, I think the direct effect in terms of removing funding cnostraints, as well as the demonstration effects, of funding in the EA space, are not enough to make a compelling case for donating now.
+* For this and a variety of other reasons, I think the direct effect in terms of removing funding constraints, as well as the demonstration effects, of funding in the EA space, are not enough to make a compelling case for donating now.
 My decisions to donate are therefore more moved by the case for specific opportunities.